google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 Chrome 50 adds additional support to the `SourceBuffer` `mode` attribute, allowing you to specify that media segments are played back continuously, in the order that they were appended, no matter whether the media segments initially had discontinuous timestamps.

-The `mode` attribute can be used to specify playback order for media segments.
+Use the `mode` attribute to specify playback order for media segments.
 It has one of two values:

 * _segments_: The timestamp of each segment (which may have been modified by [`timestampOffset`](https://developer.mozilla.org/en-US/docs/Web/API/SourceBuffer/timestampOffset)) determines playback order, no matter the order in which segments are appended.
 * _sequence_: The order of segments buffered in the media timeline is determined by the order in which segments are appended to the `SourceBuffer`.